-- Sexual predators – plenty of creeps are attracted to schoolies week by the high number of teenagers.
+- Sexual predators – there are many people who are attracted to schoolies week by the high number of teenagers.

-- Media – some people act like idiots in front of cameras.
-Television crews have even paid teenagers to stage a brawl because it makes good footage.
+- Media – some people act like idiots in front of cameras and this might be something they later regret.
+Television crews have even paid teenagers to stage a brawl, because it makes good footage.

 Take some simple precautions so you can enjoy yourself without putting yourself or your whole future at risk.
 Some issues to be aware of include:

 - Drink spiking – assume that anyone is capable of spiking your drink.
+Lots of drink spiking is actually done by people you know adding more alcohol (as opposed to other drugs) into your drink.
 Don’t leave your drinks sitting around.
 If you all go off dancing at once, buy new drinks afterwards.
 Buy drinks with lids you have to open yourself.
 Don’t accept water from anyone either.

 - Sexual assault – this is unfortunately all too common during schoolies week.
 Look out for drink spiking.
 Going off with a stranger puts you at high risk, especially if you have been drinking, so don’t go to a private place such as a hotel room with someone you don’t know.
 Catch a cab at the end of the night rather than walking the streets.
 Males get sexually assaulted during schoolies week too, so these tips also apply to guys.